 Whether you plan to attend the annual meeting or not, we urge you to vote by proxy.
 If you vote by proxy, the individuals named on the proxy card, or your "proxies," will vote your shares in the manner you indicate.
-You may specify whether your shares: should be voted for or withheld for the nominee for director; and should be voted for, against or abstained with respect to the ratification of the appointment of the Company's independent registered public accounting firm.
+You may specify whether your shares: should be voted for or withheld for the nominee for director; and should be voted for, against or abstained with respect to the ratification of the appointment of the Company's independent registered public accounting firm; should be voted for, against or abstained with respect to approving an amendment to our stock plan; and should be voted for, against or abstained with respect to approving a non-binding advisory vote on our 2017 executive compensation.
 Voting by proxy will not affect your right to attend the annual meeting.
 If your shares are registered directly in your name through our transfer agent, Empire Stock Transfer, or you have stock certificates registered in your name, you may submit a proxy to vote:

-- By Internet or by telephone.
-Follow the instructions attached to the proxy card to submit a proxy to vote by Internet or telephone. - By mail.
+• By Internet or by telephone.
+Follow the instructions attached to the proxy card to submit a proxy to vote by Internet or telephone.

+- By mail.
 If you received one or more proxy cards by mail, you can vote by mail by completing, signing, and returning the enclosed proxy card applicable to your class of stock in the enclosed postage prepaid envelope.
 Your proxy will be voted in accordance with your instructions.
-If you sign the proxy card but do not specify how you want your shares voted, they will be voted as recommended by our Board of Directors.

-• In person at the meeting.
+If you sign the proxy card but do not specify how you want your shares voted, they will be voted as recommended by our Board of Directors. - In person at the meeting.
 If you attend the annual meeting, you may deliver your completed proxy card in person or you may vote by completing a ballot, which will be available at the annual meeting.
 You are required to register in advance of the annual meeting if you plan to attend the annual meeting in person.
-If you wish to register in advance of the annual meeting, please contact our investor relations office by no later than January 20, 2017, by e-mail to mbecker@relmada.com, mail to Relmada Therapeutics, Inc., 275 Madison Avenue, Suite 702, New York, New York 10016 or telephone at (646) 677-3857.
+If you wish to register in advance of the annual meeting, please contact our investor relations office by no later than January 25, 2018, by e-mail to straversa@relmada.com, mail to Relmada Therapeutics, Inc., 750 Third Avenue, 9th Floor, New York, New York 10017, or telephone at (212) 547-9591.

-Telephone and Internet voting facilities for all stockholders of record will be available 24-hours a day and will close at 11:59 p.m., E.S.T, on Thursday, January 26, 2017.
+Telephone and Internet voting facilities for all stockholders of record will be available 24-hours a day and will close at 11:59 p.m., E.S.T., on Thursday, February 1, 2018.